How to avoid getting sick in India

 Being sick in India isn’t pleasant

-Imagine being extremely ill on a train packed full of people and not in the cleanest of locations, where the next stop is hours away, and toilets are not easy to get to nor clean.
+Imagine being extremely ill on a train packed full of people and not in the cleanest of locations, where the next stop is hours away, and toilets are not easy to get to, nor are they clean.
 Or how about on a 14-hour flight home or in a location that is so unhygienic that the conditions add to your sickness?
 Having to try and find a public toilet in India is difficult, and most times, even when you find one, you won’t want to use it.
+That’s just a fact.

 When you are sick in India, however, you will most likely have no choice.
 The other option is to stay at your hotel (if that’s possible) or change your travel plans until you feel better.